DanielKamel2001/CBIR-Barcode/README.md

 For this program, the images in the MNIST_DS folder provided are used as both the user_given_dataset and the dataset to compare against.

 ## Required Packages and Folders

-This repository should contain an empty folder called matches.
+This repository should contain a folder called matches.
 This must be present in order for the use of the program.
-If you do not see this, please create it.
+If you do not see it the script should create it.

 In addition to this folder, please ensure the following packages are installed on your system:
 OpenCV